-color <normal-color> <selected-color> — Allows specific colors to be used in the menu, where two colors are configured as the foreground and background.
-Use simple color names such as red/black.
-For example:
+color <normal-color> <selected-color>— Allows specific colors to be used in the menu, where two colors are configured as the foreground and background.
+Use simple color names such as

 color red/black green/blue

 default=<integer>— Replace <integer> with the default entry title number to be loaded if the menu interface times out.